rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 - **The `use` keyword**: Within a scope, the `use` keyword creates shortcuts to items to reduce repetition of long paths.
-In any scope that can refer to `crate::garden::vegetables::Asparagus`, you can create a shortcut with `use crate::garden::vegetables::Asparagus;` and from then on you only need to write `Asparagus` to make use of that type in the scope.
+In any scope that can refer to `crate::garden::vegetables::Asparagus`, you can create a shortcut with `use crate::garden::vegetables::Asparagus;`, and from then on you only need to write `Asparagus` to make use of that type in the scope.

 Here, we create a binary crate named `backyard` that illustrates these rules.
-The crate’s directory, also named `backyard`, contains these files and
+The crate’s directory, also named _backyard_, contains these files and
 directories:

 ```text